 You’ll experience some of these on this food tour around Leith waterfront:

-- As its a Saturday we will visit the Farmer’s Market for cheese straws, or arancini or who ever has the best snacks to go with a beer from one of Leith’s newest breweries : Campervan’s Lost in Leith.
+- As its a Saturday we will visit the Farmer’s Market for fabulous hand crafted pies which go brilliantly with a beer from one of Leith’s newest breweries : Campervan’s Lost in Leith in a former whisky warehouse

 Leith waterfront is such an exciting part of Edinburgh to visit and we hope you will join us on this wonderful food and drink tour : )